 We are dedicated to helping residents achieve and maintain healthy lives and restoring health and wellness to optimum attainable levels.
-We are recognized for maintaining the health of our residents through a caring ethos, best practice standards and in-service training of all staff members to ensure competency.
+We are recognised for maintaining the health of our residents through a caring ethos, best practice standards and in-service training of all staff members to ensure competency.

 On admission to the Frail Care unit, all medication is to be handed to the Sister-on-duty, immediately.
 No resident in the Care Unit, or family member of the resident, is allowed to control or administer his or her own medicine.